cppshizoidS/Python/README.md

 Qt is the folder with Qt Simple window and Calculator(Using Qt5)

-Neural_Net is the folder with Simple Neural Net using NumPy
+Neural_Net is the folder with Simple Neural Net using NumPy and SkitLearn

 Parser is the folder with Parser of info from stopgame